akramalex/DietDive/README.md

-The live deployed application can be found deployed on [Heroku](https://id.heroku.com/login).
+The live deployed application can be found at [Heroku](https://id.heroku.com/login).

  ### dbs Database

 This project uses [dbs](https://dbs.ci-dbs.net/) for the PostgreSQL Database.

 1: Provide  Email Address#
 2: Create  PostgreSQL Database
 3: Get the Database URL

 ### Cloudinary API
-This project uses the [Cloudinary API](https://console.cloudinary.com/settings/c-54e56b1299a77e8b55f6dcb16bacf1/api-keys) to store media assets online, due to the fact that Heroku doesn't persist this type of data.
+This project uses the [Cloudinary API](https://console.cloudinary.com/settings/c-54e56b1299a77e8b55f6dcb16bacf1/api-keys) to store media assets online, as Heroku does not persist this type of data.

 To obtain your own Cloudinary API key, create an account and log in.

-  - For Primary interest, you can choose Programmable Media for image and video API.
+  - For primary interest, you can choose Programmable Media for the image and video API.
- - -Optional: edit your assigned cloud name to something more memorable.
+ - Optional: Edit your assigned cloud name to something more memorable.
- - On your Cloudinary Dashboard, you can copy your API Environment Variable.
+ - On your Cloudinary dashboard, you can copy your API Environment Variable.
- - Be sure to remove the CLOUDINARY_URL= as part of the API value; this is the key.
+ - Be sure to remove the CLOUDINARY_URL= part from the API value, as that is the key.
  ###  Heroku Deployment

 This project uses [Heroku](https://id.heroku.com/login)